rarelyprolific/cognition/README.md

 ## STILL TODO

 - Figure out module replayer.
-- Phase out `ICognitionEffect`.
-Do I just need a constructor and/or deferred initialise step for effects?
-Do I just need a `draw()` method for static screen elements and a `renderFrame()` method for effects?
+- Phase out absolute pixel co-ordinates.
+We need to calculate position based on the size of the canvas.

 ## OLD STUFF BELOW (TODO: SORT IT LATER!)